“The best way to predict the future is to create it.” Peter Drucker

 Myths about entrepreneurship

-Many people think it takes something special to become an entrepreneur, such as an advanced degree, a ton of money, or a sky-high IQ.
-Really, though, anyone with an idea for a product or service that other people will pay for and the guts to put in the work can become an entrepreneur.
+A lot of people think it takes something special to become and entrepreneur.
+A bunch of advanced degrees, a ton of money, or a sky-high IQ.
+Really, anyone with an idea for a product or service other people will pay for and the guts to put the work in can become an entrepreneur.

 - Myth 1: You need a college degree to start a business.